theunrepentantgeek/crddoc/samples/cluster-api-provider-azure/capz.md

 <a id="LinuxOSConfig"></a>LinuxOSConfig
 ---------------------------------------

 LinuxOSConfig specifies the custom Linux OS settings and configurations.
-See also [AKS doc]. <br/>[AKS doc]: https://learn.microsoft.com/azure/aks/custom-node-configuration#linux-os-custom-configuration
+See also [AKS doc](https://learn.microsoft.com/azure/aks/custom-node-configuration#linux-os-custom-configuration). <br/>

 Used by: [AzureManagedMachinePoolSpec](#AzureManagedMachinePoolSpec).